I’m joining a 10 days La Petite France trip with Albatross Tours. So excited!!! 😻😻😻

 2016 Easter.
 Another year and another Easter, time goes fast.
 Couple of us decided to take a road trip to the Western Australia’s Southern Forest Region.
 We all knew the region pretty well so the trip was roughly planned and the accommodation was booked a few days before the trip.

 I was exhausted when I arrived in Taipei after my unplanned stay in Hong Kong.
-It seemed that I was still the first of my group to arrive in Taipei.
-At least, this time, I had my luggage with me.
-I found a charger and hogged the free airport wifi again!
+I was still the first of my group to arrive in Taipei.
+This time, my luggage finally arrived too!
+I found a charger and hogged the free airport wifi, no surprise there!

-This is part of the fun of traveling – dealing with problems on the go, regardless how well I thought my plans were. 🙂 I actually have never been left stranded with no luggage before.
-I started to look forward to see what else could go wrong now.
+This is part of the fun of traveling – dealing with problems on the go, regardless how well I planned for weeks before the trip. 🙂 I actually have never been left stranded with no luggage before.
+Sigh, there is always a first hey.
+I started to wonder what else could go wrong now.

 It was a long way home indeed!
 Everything went smoothly but it took me almost a day to get back home!
 After 6.5 hours of flying from Heathrow to Dubai International, I floated around the airport like a ghost to keep myself awake.
 I was NOT looking forward to another 10+ hours flight to Sydney even though I kept telling myself that at the end of this trip, there would be a hot shower and my own bed to look forward to! 🙂

 The shops were all open at 3am in Dubai International so I bought a few things to support their economy.
 I soon lost interest because I was so tired that it took more effect to just keep myself awake.
 I walked around like a zombie for a long while!